djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

     if distance <= max_dist and distance >= min_dist:
         result.extend(node._values)

-    # Add the children of the candidate in the candidates list
+    # Add the children of the candidate in the candidate's list
     # so the loop will keep running until it will have looked
     # at all the children of the children of the children, etc. of the candidate
     candidates.extend(node._get_child_candidates(distance, min_dist, max_dist))